sollecitom/corda-di-container-spike/cordapp-2v2/README.md

-# CordApp2 module
+# Cordapp2 module

-This module is a CordApp with a flow initiated by `QueryClusterAverageTemperature` defined in `CordApp1`.
+This module is a Cordapp with a flow initiated by `QueryClusterAverageTemperature` defined in `Cordapp1`.
 It uses the Dependency Injection container as part of the flow.
-It represents version 2 of `CordApp2`, declaring the same packages and types, but with different behaviour.
+It represents version 2 of `Cordapp2`, declaring the same packages and types, but with different behaviour.